canonical/charm-relation-interfaces/interfaces/kubeflow_dashboard_links/v0/README.md

-# `kubeflow-dashboard-sidebar/v0`
+# `kubeflow-dashboard-links/v0`

 ## Usage

-This relation interface describes the expected behavior of any charm claiming to be able to provide or consume the `kubeflow-dashboard-sidebar`.  `kubeflow-dashboard-sidebar` is an interface for defining links in the format of Kubeflow Dashboard's sidebar.
+This relation interface describes the expected behavior of any charm claiming to be able to provide or consume the `kubeflow-dashboard-links` interface.  `kubeflow-dashboard-links` is an interface for defining links in the format needed by Kubeflow Dashboard.

 ## Behavior

 ### Provider

-- Is expected to create a sidebar link in the dashboard UI for each link entry sent by the `requirer` over the relation
+- Is expected to create a link in the dashboard UI for each link entry sent by the `requirer` over the relation

 ### Requirer

-- Is expected to send zero or more sidebar items to the `provider` in the below-defined format.
+- Is expected to send zero or more links to the `provider` in the below-defined format.

 ## Relation Data